yizeyi18/abacus-develop/docs/advanced/input_files/kpt.md

 ## Gamma-only Calculations

-In ABACUS, we offer th option of running gamma-only calculations for LCAO basis by setting [gamma_only](./input-main.md#gamma_only) to be 1.
+In ABACUS, we offer the option of running gamma-only calculations for LCAO basis by setting [gamma_only](./input-main.md#gamma_only) to be 1.
 Due to details of implementation, gamma-only calculation will be slightly faster than running a non gamma-only calculation and explicitly setting gamma point to be the only the k-point, but the results should be consistent.

 > If gamma_only is set to 1, the KPT file will be overwritten.
 So make sure to turn off gamma_only for multi-k calculations.